Stephenson 2 DFK 1: Evolutionary stage

-RSGC2-01 shows the traits and properties of a highly luminous red supergiant, with a spectral type of M6, which is unusual for a supergiant star.
-This makes it one of the most extreme stars in the Milky Way.
-It occupies the top right corner of the Hertzsprung–Russell diagram, a region characterized for exceptionally large and luminous low-temperature stars.

-Stephenson 2 DFK 1 is usually classified as a red supergiant, partly due to its broad line profile.
-However, its significant infrared excess has led the authors of Davies (2007) to state that the star might be a red hypergiant, like VY Canis Majoris.
+Stephenson 2 DFK 1 is usually classified as a red supergiant, like the other stars in the cluster.
+However certain enigmatic properties, such as the star's significant infrared excess, have led the authors of Davies (2007) to state that it might be an extreme red hypergiant, much like VY Canis Majoris.
 It is also stated that Stephenson 2 DFK 1 is on the brink of ejecting its outer layers and evolving into a luminous blue variable (LBV) or Wolf–Rayet star (WR star).